 4) Have a piece of humble pie

-5) Have high standards for their behaviour and yours
+5) Have high standards for their behavior and yours

 If you wouldn’t say nasty things to your boss or co-workers, why would you be nasty to your beloved?
 Being mean and nasty should not be meant for your partner.
 EVER.
-Bambi’s Thumper said it best: “If you can’t say anything nice don’t say anything at all.”
+Bambi’s Thumper said it best: “If you can’t say anything nice, don’t say anything at all.”
 But don’t accept it from them either.
-Keep yourself and your partner accountable for bad behaviour.
+Keep yourself and your partner accountable for bad behavior.

 6) Learn to repair and say you are sorry